-- 16. Departmental Communication staff may properly continue to discharge during the Election period their normal function only to the extent of providing factual explanation of current Government policy, statements and decisions.
-They must be particularly careful not to be come involved in a partisan way in Election issues. - 17.
+- 16. Departmental Communication staff may properly continue to discharge, during the election period, their normal function only to the extent of providing factual explanation of current government policy, statements and decisions.
+They must be particularly careful not to become involved in a partisan way in election issues. - 17.
 It will continue to be appropriate for UKRep to give non-attributable press briefing before Councils, provided this is done in a factual and low key way.
 Ministers attending Councils will no doubt wish to brief the press afterwards in the normal manner.
-But where officials attend Councils in place of Ministers, they should be particularly circumspect in responding to the press on any decision or discussion in the Council which could be regarded as touching on matters of domestic political sensitivity.
-If Departments wish to issue press notices following Council meetings on the discussions or decisions that took place, they should be essentially factual.
+But where officials attend Councils in place of Ministers, they should be particularly circumspect in responding to the press on any decision or discussion in the Council that could be regarded as touching on matters of domestic political sensitivity.
+If departments wish to issue press notices following Council meetings on the discussions or decisions that took place, they should be essentially factual.
 Any comment, especially on items of domestic sensitivity, should be made by Ministers.
-In doing so, consideration will need to be given as to whether such comment should be handled by the Department or the Party.
+In doing so, consideration will need to be given as to whether such comment should be handled by the department or the party.